 This medication can cause elevated blood sugar levels in patients with and without diabetes.
 Your healthcare team will monitor your blood sugar.
 If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

-This medication can cause inflammation of the pancreas, which can cause upper abdominal pain that can radiate to the back that is worse with eating, weight loss, or nausea.
+- Pancreatitic Enzyme Elevations: This medication can cause inflammation of the pancreas, which can cause upper abdominal pain that can radiate to the back that is worse with eating.
+You may also experience weight loss or nausea.
 You will have lab work drawn to monitor for pancreatitis.
 If you experience any of these side effects you should notify your health care provider.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Non-hormonal contraception should be used by women during treatment and for at least 4 months after the last dose.
-Men should use contraception during treatment and for 3 months after the last dose.
+Males with female partners of reproductive potential should use contraception during treatment and for 3 months after the last dose.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication and for one week after.
+You should not breastfeed while taking this medication and not for one week after your last dose.